joniabeje/joniabeje.github.io/week1.md

 author: Jonathan Abeje
 ---

-During the first week, I met with Dr. Nyarko and my graduate mentors Tasmeer and Rezoan to discuss the project that I will be working on and gained an understanding of what Dr. Nyarko will be looking for.
+During the first week, I met with Dr. Nyarko and my graduate mentors, Tasmeer and Rezoan, to discuss the project that I will be working on and gained an understanding of what Dr. Nyarko will be looking for.
 My mentor Tasmeer also explained to me what "Queryable Computer Vision Pipeline", is along with its practical applications such as traffic survailance, robotics, medical imaging,